 Cathy Evans directs the John Rivers Communications Museum in Charleston, South Carolina, where she designs public education programmes on social and political topics with a global emphasis.
 She is also a visionary artist.
 Cathy and her husband - writer and teacher, Lee Irwin (also a Fellow) - live as quietly as possible with their four beautiful cats on nearby Johns Island.

-Christopher Layton, Honorary Director General of the European Economic Community, co-founder of the Grimstone Community in Devon, UK.
+Christopher Layton, economist and industrial journalist.
+Honorary Director General of the European Economic Community, co-founder of the Grimstone Community in Devon, UK.